uyuni-project/uyuni-rfc/accepted/00000-http-api.md

 ## 3. I/O

-On the HTTP API side, I/O serialization is mostly handled by Spark, and the existing `GSON` library.
-XMLRPC uses specialized "serializer" classes to write structured output on XML.
-These serializer classes shall be used exclusively for the XMLRPC output.
+On the HTTP API side, I/O serialization is handled by the `GSON` library.
+However, the XMLRPC implementation does not have dedicated Java classes for the result payloads, and the serialization is defined manually to expose data in a custom structure.
+For this purpose, XMLRPC uses specialized "serializer" classes to write structured output on XML.
+These serializers must be enhanced to implement the `JsonSerializer` interface from `GSON` so that Spark can serialize the output in the same way.

 ## 4. Exception Handling

-The current implementation of the business logic uses exceptions that are designed specifically for XMLRPC (see: `FaultException` and subclasses).
-To be able to use the business logic with both interfaces, a new, internal exception structure shall be designed to offer enough flexibility in exception handling.
-These exceptions are then translated to the specific interface, and processed accordingly.
-For HTTP endpoints, the internal exceptions can be represented by different HTTP status codes where appropriate.
+In XMLRPC, all the exceptions used inherit `FaultException` directly.
+Every exception has a unique integer code that describes an XMLRPC error.
+For HTTP, the `FaultException` tree must be enhanched with an HTTP status code that will be used in the response in any case of exception.
+Unlike the unique XMLRPC fault codes, HTTP codes will be chosen from a small subset of the standard HTTP status codes.

-This is the main point that couples the business logic with a specific interface, and will require the most work to implement.
+Apart from the ehancement above, the current exception structure can be used as-is with the HTTP interface.

 ## 5. Security